 Open-access HMOs.
-This type of HMO allows enrollees to receive services outside the network, but at higher costs.
+This type of HMO allows enrollees to receive services from a non-network provider at a higher cost than the enrollee would pay at a network provider.
 The additional costs may be in the form of higher deductibles, copayments, or coinsurance.